cuboulder-MSD/digColl_sanbornMaps/README.md

 ### Sheet
 Number and type of sheets associated with the map.
 ### Author
 Individual(s) or corporate entities that created the work.
-Common creators seen in the collection include: Sanborn-Perris Map Co
+Common creators seen in the collection include: Sanborn-Perris Map Co.
 ### Title
 Title derived from original captions on the work by the creator.
 If the original title is not available titles are created by the cataloger.
 ### Date